Will taking Armour thyroid help you lose weight, feel better, and have more energy?

 These conditions are characterized by physiologic changes in which the patient may require higher doses of T3 to saturate cellular receptors and allow thyroid hormone to get into the cells.

 How do you know if you are someone who needs more T3?

 Patients who need more T3 usually fall into one or more of the following categories:

 - They have high levels of Reverse T3

 - They have Diabetes, Prediabetes, or Insulin Resistance

 - They have a personal history of bipolar disorder or a strong family history of mental health disorders

 - They have a personal history of Fibromyalgia or Chronic fatigue syndrome

-If you fall into any of the categories above AND you aren’t losing weight on Armour thyroid then you should talk to your Doctor about adding T3 to your regimen.
+If you fall into any of the categories above AND you aren’t losing weight on Armour thyroid then you may want to consider adjusting the individual dosing of T3 and T4 in your medication.

 Adding T3 to Armour Thyroid